Skip to content

 • Soft north-facing window: Aglaonema, Philodendron, Chamaedorea elegans, selected Maranta.

-• Pet household: check each plant before buying; many classic low-light choices are irritating or toxic if chewed.
+• Pet household: check each plant before buying; many classic low-light choices can irritate pets if eaten.

-• Want flowers or fast growth: do not rely on low light; use bright indirect light or LEDs.
+• Want flowers or fast growth: use bright indirect light or LEDs instead of a dim spot.

 Taxonomy note: ZZ plant is an aroid because Zamioculcas zamiifolia belongs to Araceae.
 Snake plant and Aspidistra are also useful low-light survivors, but they are not aroids; both sit in Asparagaceae.

-Pet safety: many common low-light houseplants, including ZZ plant, Aglaonema, Dieffenbachia, Spathiphyllum and many Philodendron species, can irritate pets if chewed.
+Pet safety: many common low-light houseplants, including ZZ plant, Aglaonema, Dieffenbachia, Spathiphyllum and many Philodendron species, can irritate pets if ingested.
 Check each plant individually before buying for a home with pets.

-For more on aroid growth habits and indoor care, read Aroids: The Fabulous Arum Family.
+For more on aroid growth habits and indoor care, read the aroid overview.
 For fern-specific care, see our Fern Care Guide.
 For Hoya lighting and flowering, visit our Hoya Indoor Care Guide.

 Zamioculcas houseplant with glossy dark green leaves in a dim interior.